 I visited throughout the winter, starting in November.
 At peak numbers in January, there were hundreds of thousands of birds forming a vast swirling carpet over the moors.
 During February they started to disperse.
 And then, suddenly, one evening in March, they were gone.

 These images were put together as part of a project on the theme of “Nowhere”, the theme for the 2020 Cley Contemporary Art Exhibition.
-Hanging them at Cley will have to wait until next year, as the exhibition has been postponed due to the Coronavirus pandemic.
+Hanging them at Cley will now go ahead in July 2021, as the exhibition has been postponed due to the Coronavirus pandemic.